thunderbird/webext-support/scripts/hackToolbarbutton/README.md

 ## Introduction

-With TB78 a few Thunderbird toolbar buttons which formally have been menu buttons have been reduced to simple buttons.
+With TB78 a few Thunderbird toolbar-menu-buttons have been reduced to toolbar-buttons.
 Add-ons had the freedom to change the UI in the past but messing with these buttons will probably lead to broken Thunderbird UI if multiple add-ons are doing it.
-So it may be beneficial to publish a common mechanism for MailExtension Experiments to add menuitems to these buttons and automatically upgrade them to menu buttons.
-The provided methods will also downgrade the button back to a simple button, if all menuitems have been removed.
+So it may be beneficial to publish a common mechanism for MailExtension Experiments to add menuitems to these toolbar-buttons and automatically upgrade them to toolbar-menu-buttons.
+The provided methods will also downgrade the toolbar-menu-button back to a toolbar-button, if all menuitems have been removed.

+As this is messing with custom elements, please be aware that it can break at any time.
+I urge you to think about different ways to give your users the same choices.
+One option is to use a browser_action popup or a compose_action popup which provides the different options.
+This implementation would even require the same number of mouse clicks.

 ## Usage